intelligence is being vastly amplified by AI

 counterparts.
 Strong AI now occupies almost every level of business,

 than being separate entities, these AI programs are often merged with

 human minds, greatly extending the latter's capability.
 For instance,

 knowledge and skills on any subject can now be downloaded and stored

 directly within the brain.
-In addition to basic information and data,
+As well as basic information and data,

-this includes a range of physical abilities.
+this includes physical abilities.
 A person can learn self-defence,

 for example, become an expert in any sport, or be taught to operate